BRONTE WELSH PRIMARY SCHOOL OPENS ARCADE TO FACILITATE LEARNING THROUGH PLAY

 “[It is] historic because what we are going to do… would symbolize a new trend in the education system,” said Mr. Hanley. “[It is] historic because it is the first of its kind in the Federation of St. Kitts and Nevis and after we would have completed our research, it is the first of its kind in the Caribbean.”

 He said that the arcade provides an opportunity to take learning from the traditional classroom style of learning to a games room.
 Mr. Hanley said that the games will enhance the children’s critical thinking skills and logical development.
 He said that children in kindergarten will also benefit from the games as they will be able to enhance their motor skills.
+Although, the level of learning can depend on the kind of game and the age of the children playing them.
+Maybe someday they could add some strategic roleplaying tabletop games for the older kids, like the ones released by Wizards of the Coast or similar game publishers, that would be able to help them further develop their critical thinking skills.

 The principal said that the games room has been outfitted with not only the traditional board games, but also educational games that kindergarten to grade six students can master.
 Amongst the games are connect four, pool, football and checkers.